Guides

 To replicate hand-carved or 3D printed patterns in wax, jewelers use custom silicone molds, and this enables them to phase out the time-consuming labor of making wax-carved patterns for each new piece.

-This also provides a significant leap in bulk production, thus casting can operate on a large scale.
+This also provides a significant leap in bulk production, so casting can operate on a large scale.

-Since silicone molds capture a fine detail level, jewelers can produce pieces with ornate details and intricate geometries.
+Since silicone molds capture a fine detail level, jewelers can produce pieces with ornate details and detailed geometries.

 Market Goods